Trump Invites Congressional Leaders For Talks As Shutdown Continues

 Trump has insisted on $5.7 billion for a southern border wall, but Democratic congressional leaders have stood firm against the funding.

 The House is expected to vote on a funding bill to end the partial government shutdown on Thursday.
-That's the first day of the new Congress, when Democrats will take control of the chamber and are expected to elect Rep. Nancy Pelosi, D-Calif., as speaker.
+That's the first day of the new Congress, when Democrats will take control of the chamber and are expected to elect Pelosi as speaker.

-According to a Democratic leadership aide, the legislation will include the full-year appropriations for six of the seven outstanding funding bills.
+According to Pelosi, the legislation will include the full-year appropriations for six of the seven outstanding funding bills.
 And it would provide stopgap funding until Feb.
 8 for the Department of Homeland Security, which is where the fight over border wall funding is contained.

+"It is important to note that these bills contain no new wall funding," Pelosi said in a letter Tuesday to Democratic House members.

 About 800,000 federal employees are furloughed during the partial shutdown or are working without pay.
 On Friday, Trump issued an executive order freezing the salary rates for civilian federal workers.